xplosionmind/old.tommi.space/_notes/public/Quit Social Media.md

 - <https://indigenous.realize.be>
 - <https://humanetech.community>
 - <http://datascientia.disi.unitn.it>
+- Do we really need to share everything?
+Does someone who is not interested in communication or media our cinema or art etc really need to share what goes on with our life?
+	- want to become fabous and be notices?
+Start writing emails, sending pictures, ask for collaborations
+	- want to earn money?
+Invent new ways to monetize your work (Patreon, etc.)
 - Add *The Great Hack* alongside *The Social Dilemma*
 - add donate button:
 ```